Created:

 [('bash', 54712), ('bash', 56236), ('python', 56613), ('stress-ng', 56472), ('stress-ng-mcontend', 56473)]

-# The parent process.
+# Parent process.

 >>> parent = psutil.Process(56472)